bstadlbauer/lsl-p300-analyzer/README.md

 # P300
 A tool for teaching P300 by showing the ongoing averaging process and continuous classification.
-The main purpose of this tool is to make show a visually show how the averaging in in a P300 paradigm works.
+The main purpose of this tool is to visually show how the averaging in in a P300 paradigm works.

 ## Packages
 It is split up into three packages, one presenting a P300 speller,one analysing the output of the speller and